You are here

 - After your transcripts are evaluated and you have met all pre-admission required courses, you will be invited to complete an electronic nursing application to the program.

 - Please refer to the nursing application checklist for more details of required application documents.

 - Please note that this is a competitive process.
-The LPN to BS program admits 50 applicants to the program each cycle.
 Only complete applications are considered for admission into the LPN-BS Track.